cloudbase/wnbd/README.md

 (The command above assumes that the utility `devcon.exe` and the driver files `wnbd.inf`, `wnbd.cat`, `wnbd.sys` are in the current directory)

+After installing the driver, copy ``libwnbd.dll`` and ``wnbd-client.exe``, also adding the destination folder to the environment PATH variable.

 To **uninstall** the driver, issue the following from an elevated PowerShell prompt:

 ```PowerShell